 Is Lion’s Mane A Stimulant?

-Lion's mane is a distinctive mushroom with well-known neuronal benefits.
+Lion's mane medicinal mushroom is a distinctive fungus with well-known neuronal benefits.
 Taking Lion’s mane pre workout has a plethora of benefits for athletes and fitness enthusiasts.